nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Atenora

-Grind in Atenora Section 1 with Junpei, Mitsuru, & Yukari until Aigis is level 43
+Grind in Atenora Section 1 with Junpei, Mitsuru, & Yukari until Aigis & Yukari are level 43

 Try to find a Raja Naga